Michael Wacha: Amateur career

 Wacha attended Pleasant Grove High School in Texarkana, Texas, where he played for the school's baseball and basketball teams.
-As a basketball player, he lettered three years as a forward and was honored on the first-team all-district on his way to advancing his school to the regional finals during his senior year.
-In his junior baseball season, Wacha posted a 16–3 W–L record, pitching the Hawks to the state finals.
-As a senior, he led the Hawks to the state semi-finals in his senior year in 2009 with a 6–3 win–loss record (W–L record).
+As a basketball player, he lettered three years as a forward and was chosen for the first-team all-district on his way to advancing his school to the regional finals during his senior year.
+In his junior baseball season, Wacha posted a 16–3 win–loss record, pitching the Hawks to the state finals.
+As a senior, he led the Hawks to the state semi-finals in his senior year in 2009 with a 6–3 win–loss record).
 Wacha was a two-time all-state selection; he was selected to the all-state first-team and all-state tournament team.
 Excelling academically, Wacha was a member of the National Honor Society; in basketball, Wacha earned first-team academic all-state honors.